-5.4 Habitability
+5.3.6 Habitability

 Grantees are responsible for documenting habitability for all housing units into which households will be moving, except where a household moves in with friends or family.
-Housing units must be documented as habitable prior to paying the rent subsidy and every 12 months thereafter.
+Housing units must be documented as habitable prior to paying the rent subsidy and following a habitability complaint made by the tenant or a third party.

-5.4.1 Allowable Methods for Unit Habitability Determination
+5.3.6.1 Allowable Methods for Unit Habitability Determination

 Habitability can be documented by the Landlord Habitability Standards Certification Form or inspection.
-Both methods are valid for 12 months from the date documentation was signed or inspection conducted.
 If the housing unit is provided to a different household within 12 months of documented habitability, an additional certification/inspection is not required.
 One of the following methods must be applied to each subsidized unit: